oktaytuncay/Kubernetes/kubernetes.md

 root          1     0.0  0.0      4708   724   ??
 S    Mon09AM 156:58.82 sleep 3600
 ```

-For the docker host all processes of its own as well as those in the child Namespaces are visible as just another process in the system.
+For the docker host, all processes of its own as well as those in the child Namespaces are visible as just another process in the system.
 So, when we list the processes on the host, we see a list of processes including the sleep command but with a different process id.

 ```bash
 root               229   0.7  0.1  4397552  12204   ??
 Ss   Mon09AM   1:24.24 /usr/libexec/trustd